 The supplier directly ships the goods to the customer.
-This is the least intuitive step of purchase order financing, mostly because it means you won’t be doing anything.
-Be sure to note that you won’t be the middleman here as you might typically be without purchase order financing in the mix.
+Be sure to note that you won’t be the middleman here as you might typically be if you weren’t using purchase order financing.

 Once the supplier delivers the goods to the customer, they’ll let you know.
 Now, it’s time for you to invoice the customer for the goods.
 If the customer plans to pay over time, the lender may purchase the invoice from you at a discount.
 This would be considered invoice factoring or factor lending.
 This typically has lower fees but helps you to access your money faster.

-When your customer pays their invoice, they will submit their money to the purchase order financing company, not to you.
+When your customer pays their invoice, they will submit their money to the purchase order financing company directly—not to you.
 Yet again, you’ll be on the sidelines for this step of purchase order financing.
 Also remember that the faster your customer pays the lender back, the faster you’ll get your cut of the profits.

 Purchase order financing is a good choice for business owners who are having a hard time getting approved for a loan or have a low credit score.
 Purchase order loans have fewer, less restrictive requirements for approval than do traditional bank loans.
 The purchase order sort of acts as collateral to back your loan.